 The castle was abandoned in 1690, when the impoverished MacDonnell clan could no longer afford to keep it.
 It began a long decline into ruin, with parts of it collapsing into the sea over time.
 Today it is a popular visitor attraction which is well worth a visit.
 There’s parking on site and a fee for actually visiting, you can see prices and opening hours here.

-In Game of Thrones, Dunluce Castle serves as the loose setting for Pyke Castle in the Iron Islands.
-I say loose, because Pyke Castle was computer generated, but the cliff edge location and crumbling look were certainly based on Dunluce Castle.
+In Game of Thrones, Dunluce Castle is the loose setting for Pyke Castle in the Iron Islands.
+We say loose, because Pyke Castle was computer generated, but the cliff edge location and crumbling look were based on Dunluce Castle.

 Pyke Castle appears in numerous scenes of the show across a number of seasons.